andrerpena/SmartRecords/README.md

 First thing to do is to define a frame for your report, that is, determine what will be displayed in the header and the footer of your report pages.
 SmartRecords comes with a simple implementation called `ReportFrame`, but you can, of course, roll your own.

 You create a report by instantiating the report `Report` class.
-Inside the report, you add `data contexts` to create data-bound sections to which data components can be added.
+Inside the report, you create data contexts to which components can be added.
 There are 3 components: `Card`, `Grid` and `Title` which are self explanatory.

+After the report is finished, just call `SaveToFile` to export a PDF file.

 ```csharp
 static void Main(string[] args)